 You will experience difficulties in connecting because you don’t have eye contact, and can’t take walks or enjoy dinners out together.

 Then again, that makes the meetings so much more intense than they would be in a “normal” relationship.

 It can work, but there are some rules and guides you have to follow.

-Of course, there is also a very important condition that without, any long term relationship will not work:
+Of course, there is also a crucial condition that without, any long term relationship will not work:

-You must have a true interest in each other.
+You must have a sincere interest in each other.

-I mean a deep, emotional connection, whether you’ve been together before the spacial separation or you’ve just met each other through chat or e-mail.
+I mean a deep, emotional connection, whether you’ve been together before the spatial separation or you’ve just met each other through chat or e-mail.

 Here are the rules that made my personal long distance relationship work:

 1. Have A Relationship Plan For The Future

 Know where you are heading.
 Have a light at the end of the tunnel.